 local mortician, the body was returned to the Link Splice and placed in its refrigerated

 cargo hold for return to the U.S. According to crew records on file in New York, the ship

 returned to New York from Hawaii on December 4, 1945.

-Based on his Merchant Marine service Theodore A. Heidt was entitled to the Atlantic
+Based on his Merchant Marine service Theodor A. Heidt was entitled to the Atlantic

 War Zone Bar, Mediterranean – Middle East War Zone Bar, Pacific War Zone Bar and

 At the time of his death Theodor A. Heidt was the husband of Irene M. Heidt of Kew

 Gardens, Long Island, NY.
 He was the only son of Albert A. Heidt and Frida B. Heidt.

 Albert Heidt owned and/or managed a number of establishments including managment of a bar and grill.